bcgov/SBC_DivApps/apps/forms-flow-ai/README.md

 - `*src/*.java`
     - The customized files generally do not need any updates during formsflow upgrades since those files do not exist in open source.
 However, dependency upgrades may cause compilation or runtime errors.
     - Those files that do exist in open source should be merged correctly upon a new formsflow release.

+### **Serviceflow in the Q**

+Serviceflow in The Q is a vue component that is integrated with the queue-management system through the frontend component.
+It makes use of the
+[Formsflow Vue Component](https://github.com/AOT-Technologies/forms-flow-ai-extensions/tree/master/camunda-formio-tasklist-vue) that is developed by AOT Technologies.

+In order to make changes, raise a PR to the queue-management git from a fork.
+Every change to the vue component will have to be released in order to properly be absorbed into the queue system.

+#### Files in the q

+- `package.json`: Pulls in the `camunda-formio-tasklist-vue` dependency.
+- `package-lock.json`: Execute `npm install` and commit the changes to `package-lock.json` too.
+- `frontend/src/views/Tasklist.vue`: The vue component that adds the formsflow vue component into the queue frontend.
+- `frontend/src/assets/css/service-flow.css`: Contains the css.
+- `frontend/src/views/FormView.vue`: Pulls in the forms set up in formsflow.

+**Less frequently used files**
+- `frontend/src/MainApp.vue`: Some css styles
+- `frontend/src/components/ServeCitizen/serve-citizen.vue`: Some bug fixes formsflow needs